isc-projects/kea/doc/sphinx/arm/logging.rst

 independently.
-If the user is reasonably confident that a problem originates in a specific function of the server, or that the problem is related to a specific type of operation, they may enable high verbosity only for the relevant logger, thereby limiting the debug messages to the required minimum.
+If the user is reasonably confident that a problem originates in a specific function of the server, or that the problem is related to a specific type of operation, they may enable high verbosity only for the relevant logger, thereby limiting the DEBUG messages to the required minimum.

 The loggers are associated with a particular library or binary of Kea.